eng470-s23/course-info/eng470-s23_syllabus.md

 ## technology policies

 ### electronic devices in the classroom
 You may use your phone, tablet, or computer in class to access course readings and materials, take notes, or otherwise support your learning.
 You may not text message, browse the web, or do work for other courses on your devices during our class sessions.
-If you are found to be doing so, Professor Burkert will stop class to ask you to put your device away for the remainder of the class session.
-A repeat offense on a subsequent occasion will result in loss of device use privileges in class for the remainder of the term.
-If you find the temptation towards distraction overwhelming, consider printing out or buying/borrowing hard copies of the readings, using pen and paper to take notes, and keeping your devices turned off and put away during class.
+If you find the temptation towards distraction overwhelming, consider printing out or buying/borrowing hard copies of the readings, using pen and paper to take notes, and keeping your devices turned off and put away whenever they are not actively necessary for our shared work.

 ### privacy
 It is your ethical responsibility to respect the legally protected privacy of your classmates and what they share in class and online.
 It is prohibited to repost, republish, or quote from our class discussions on the web or social media, even if names/identities are anonymized, without the express permission of the instructor and your peers.
 No personally identifiable information, such as street addresses, phone numbers, or email addresses, should be posted on our course sites or shared note-taking document, nor should any discussion of grades.
 Any such details arising in the course of class discussion should be redacted from any notes, transcriptions, recordings, etc. to protect against unauthorized access.